bcgov/TheOrgBook/openshift/scripts/README.md

 A set of helper scripts to help maintain the project.

+## initializeProjects.sh

+A script to set the permissions and create (possibly needed) Glusterfs Services (does nothing on a local OpenShift instance - but that's OK).

 ## getPodByName.sh

 A utility script that returns the full name of a running instance of a pod, given the pod's name and optionally the pod index.